 The good news is that many foods known for their prebiotic, probiotic, and postbiotic contents are also considered healthy components of a balanced diet.
 You can also opt for supplements to help support your gut, such as Physician's Choice 60 Billion Probiotics packed with organic prebiotics or postbiotic-rich Immune.*

 Scientists are still revealing the mechanisms in which gut health affects overall well-being.
 However, it's believed that intestinal bacteria play a significant role in healthy digestion.
-Moreover, poor gut health is now associated with an array of long-term consequences, affecting your likelihood of developing diabetes, obesity, heart disease, and cancer.

 Although more research is needed, current studies suggest that probiotics, prebiotics, and postbiotics may be an effective way of promoting gut balance and boosting overall health and wellness.